Which is the best account for Startups?

 While the startup culture gains significant traction with plenty of government support, one of the key foundation of any business is still to choose a good banking partner.

 This is probably a fundamental factor in the early days of your new company, and can set a precedence to ensure the proper management of your finances as your business grows.

 The three most sought-after banking partners by small and medium enterprises (SMEs) are DBS, OCBC and Maybank.

 All three banks have, on hand, corporate accounts that have been positioned to take aim at start-ups and SMEs.

-DBS has their Digital Account that is positioned to make banking on-the-go for young businesses as seamless and fuss-free as possible.
+DBS has their Business Starter Bundle account that is positioned to make banking on-the-go for young businesses as seamless and fuss-free as possible.

 OCBC has just launched a new corporate account specifically for start-ups and SMEs.

 Called the Business Growth Account, OCBC wants small businesses to not have to wrestle with the complications of banking when starting out.

 And then we have the ever-present Maybank with their FlexiBiz Account.